Druhin13/NA-docs/SEO/README.md

 ### 2. Page Descriptions

-Page descriptions offer a brief summary of a page's content.
-Craft informative and engaging descriptions (50–160 characters, or up to 325 characters, including spaces).
-Consider using dedicated CMS items for Description tags in CMS page templates.
+- Follow the character limit (50–160 characters, or up to 325 characters, including spaces).
+- Make sure to add and implement dedicated CMS items for Title tags in CMS page templates.

 ```markdown
 <!-- Example Page Description Tag -->